r-world-devs/GitStats/tests/testthat/_snaps/set_connection.md

           orgs = "mbtests")
       })
     Message <cliMessage>
-      i Using GitLab PAT from GITLAB_PAT envar. v Set connection to GitLab.
+      i Using PAT from GITLAB_PAT envar.
+      v Set connection to GitLab.

 # Warning shows if organizations are not specified and host is not passed